Rohithmarktricks/Navigation_DQN/README.md

 ## Future Work:
 - Duelling DQN can be explored to check if agents performance can be improved.
-- At the same time, the existing DQN, Double DQN can be used to train pixel based data (raw images as states/inputs to the deep(covolutional) neural network.
+- At the same time, the existing DQN, Double DQN can be used to train on the pixel-based data (raw images as states/inputs to the deep(covolutional) neural network.

 ## References:
 1. https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html